eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/40_smart_contract_basics.md

 - `double`
 - `long double`

-If you add a secondary index to an existing multi-index table it will have unpredictable outcome.
+If you add a new secondary index to an existing multi-index table it will have an unpredictable outcome since indexes are applied at row insertion or update.

 **Advance topic**: Consult the [Data design and migration](https://docs.eosnetwork.com/cdt/latest/best-practices/data-design-and-migration) documentation for more details on how to extended existing, already deployed, multi-index tables.